 \subsection{Effective Temperature}

 The GRPIC framework allows us to track individual particle trajectories and compute thermodynamic quantities from first principles.
 Since temperature is only well defined in the fluid rest frame (FRF), we first transform particle velocities accordingly.
-It is most convenient to construct the FRF tetrad from the Boyer-Lindquist coordinates, as we show in Appendix \ref{sec:frames}.
-Therefore, to obtain particle velocities in the FRF, we first transform their Kerr-Schild 4-velocity, $v_\mu^{\rm (KS)}$, to Boyer-Lindquist coordinates, $v_\mu^{\rm(BL)}$, then apply the transformation \eqref{eq:FRFtransform} to get the FRF orthonormal 4-velocity $v_{\hat{\mu}}$.
+It is most convenient to construct the FRF tetrad from the Boyer--Lindquist coordinates, as we show in Appendix \ref{sec:frames}.
+Therefore, to obtain particle velocities in the FRF, we first transform their Kerr--Schild 4-velocity, $v_\mu^{\rm (KS)}$, to Boyer--Lindquist coordinates, $v_\mu^{\rm(BL)}$, then apply the transformation \eqref{eq:FRFtransform} to get the FRF orthonormal 4-velocity $v_{\hat{\mu}}$.
 The effective temperature is defined as

 where $v_{\mathrm{FRF}} = \left(v_{\hat{i}} v^{\hat{i}}\right)^{1/2}$ is the magnitude of the spatial velocity of the particle species in the FRF.
 This definition is motivated by the fact that, for a two-dimensional Maxwellian distribution, the temperature corresponds to $m\langle v^2 \rangle/2$.
 Although our distributions may be truncated, $T_{\mathrm{eff}}$ provides a useful effective measure of the local kinetic energy in the fluid rest frame.